mponce0/SystemTools/src-content/shell_commands.md

 | `cmd >> file`   |    append standard output to a file     |    `ls -l >> listing`   |
 | `cmd < file`    |    use file as input to cmd             |                         |
 | `cmd1 \| cmd2`  |    pipe (pass) standard output from cmd1 to cmd2    |    `ls -l | wc -l`    |

+### Special Redirections
+As discussed before, standard output (stdout) and standard error (stderr) are de-facto file descriptors created and orchestrated by the OS for any running process.
+These can be also handle programmatically or from the shell.

+ * For redirectiong standard error to standard output, use:
+    `2>&1`

+ * For redirecting both standard output and standard error to a file, use:
+    `&>`

+ * Example:
+    `cmd &> filename`  --or-- `cmd > filename 2>&1`

 ## Refs.
    * https://www.kernel.org/doc/man-pages/